 Are Weighted Sleep Sacks Safe?

-Weighted sacks are a unique type of baby sleeping bag that we'll cover in depth shortly.
+Weighted sacks are a unique type of baby sleeping bag that we'll cover in-depth shortly.
 But first, we want to talk about what a wearable blanket is and why it's the safest option to keep your baby cozy and secure while they sleep.

-First, what is a wearable blanket?
+What is a wearable blanket?

-Sometimes referred to as baby sleeping bags or a sleep sack, it’s like a type of clothing that doubles a blanket.
+Sometimes referred to as baby sleeping bags or a sleep sack, it’s a type of clothing that doubles as a blanket.
 They almost always zip on to stay in place.
 They will never cover your baby’s nose or mouth if the proper size is used, because they are being worn instead of loose.
 Some wearable blankets also double as a swaddle (which can be used for babies not yet rolling over.)

 So, why are wearable blankets okay when normal blankets aren't?

 The American Academy of Pediatrics cautions that any loose bedding, pillows, and even stuffed animals pose hazards to infants because of the suffocation risk.
 Wearable blankets, alternatively, zip on and stay on.
 As long as it fits properly, there is no way that it can cover a baby's face.
 That's why wearable blankets are safe and loose (or free) blankets are not.